Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Parallel 1S-MLSE

 \subsection{Signal Processing Procedure in MLSE}

 MLSE employs the Viterbi algorithm to search for the most-likely state transition sequence in the state trellis \cite{viterbi1,viterbi2}, which is usually placed after the FFE and post-filter \cite{zhong}.
 The FFE can compensate for ISI at the cost of noise enhancement.
 The enhanced noise and the equalized signal are suppressed by the post-filter.
 Meanwhile, the post-filter can approximate the original channel response with the known shortened coefficients.
 Then, the signal filtered by the post-filter is fed into MLSE with the known ISI coefficients.
-The signal processing procedure of MLSE includes three steps, as shown in Fig. \ref{fig1}(a).
+The signal processing procedure of MLSE includes three steps.
 The three steps are BM calculation, ACS, and survivor path selection.

-\textit{1) BM Calculation:} In the BM calculation, the BM at time index $n$ can be calculated as

-where $s_n$ and $y_n$ are the transmitted signal and received signal at time index $n$.
+\textit{1) BM Calculation:} In the BM calculation, $s_n$ and $y_n$ are the transmitted signal and received signal at time index $n$.
 The vector $\boldsymbol{\alpha}$ represents the coefficients of the channel response, which includes the elements from $\alpha_0$ to $\alpha_{L-1}$, where $\alpha_0$ is equal to 1.
 For the PAM-$M$ signal, each transmitted signal $x_n$ at time index $n$ has $M$ possible different states.
 With $L$ coefficients of the channel response, the trellis has $M^{L-1}$ different states at each time index, and each previous state at time index $n-1$ extends $M$ different branches to the current state at time index $n$.
 Thus, the total number of BMs from time index $n-1$ to time index $n$ is $M^L$.
 To reduce computational complexity, a 2-tap post-filter ($L=2$) is often used, as it minimizes the number of BMs.
-For PAM4 modulation with a 2-tap channel response, the BM is calculated as